DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 spectrum is e.g. reflected by suggesting criteria comprising different levels (Hong 2014).
-Interestingly, one third of research software repositories have a lifespan less than one day (median: 15 days) (Hasselbring et al. 2019) indicating that many codes are only made available publicly (as increasingly encouraged or required by journals (Resnik et al. 2019) and associated with higher impact (Vandewalle 2012)) but are not maintained.
+Interestingly, one third of research software repositories have a lifespan less than one day (median: 15 days, Hasselbring et al. 2019) indicating that many codes are only made available publicly (as increasingly encouraged or required by journals (Resnik et al. 2019) and associated with higher impact (Vandewalle 2012)) but are not maintained.
 One of the major